Irregular Ear Clicking or Vibration Noise

 The reason one is able to "hear" the twitching is because the muscles of the soft palate extend up into the ear via the eustachian tube.

 Treatment of palatal myoclonus is by botox injections to the muscles that are twitching.
 Just like botox treatment anywhere else in the body, the effects are only temporary and needs to be repeated every 3-6 months.
-To find a local doctor who may be able to provide treatment for this particular condition, click here.

 Tensor Tympani or Stapedius Muscle Spasms

 Just like any muscle in the body, these muscles can also "twitch" rapidly causing the clicking noise in the ear.
 Tensor tympani muscle spasms typically produce a clicking sound whereas stapedius muscle spasms produce more of a buzz/click sound.
+About 80% of patients suffering from middle ear myoclonus recall either a triggering stressful event or sudden loud noise exposure.

-One can try to treat this condition with magnesium oxide 400mg per day and even try muscle relaxants (ie, flexeril).
-However, ultimately the only way this problem can be treated is surgical... the muscle gets cut.
+However, ultimately the only way this problem can be definitively treated is surgical... the muscle gets cut.
 Botox can NOT be utilized as one needs to be able to "see" or "feel" the muscle in order to inject botox.
 This surgery is performed by a neuro-otologic surgeon.

 See the full list of surgeons who can perform this surgery here.